Saskatchewan

 Birding Saskatchewan

 Often simply described as a prairie province of the Canadian interior, Saskatchewan tends to escape much of the attention that its rich diversity should attract.
-Birders, however, recognize this province as a key breeding area and migration resting area, offering to its 414 recorded bird species a variety of habitats, including forests, bogs, freshwater and saline lakes, grasslands, and sloughs.
+Birders, however, recognise this province as a key breeding area and migration resting area, offering to its over 400 recorded bird species a variety of habitats, including forests, bogs, freshwater and saline lakes, grasslands, and sloughs.

 Birders will discover an ever-changing landscape as they travel around the province.
 Deglaciation, with its erosive and depository processes, sculpted Saskatchewan’s landscape and created distinct differences in soil and vegetation.
 Elevations range from 213 metres at Lake Athabasca to 1,392 metres at Cypress Hills.
 As a result, within its trapezoidal borders, Saskatchewan houses four major ecosystems that correspond to the northern sub-arctic region, the Canadian Shield, the southern boreal forest, and the prairie.